aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 We can take several different approaches here:

 * We could load both versions and make `Foo` use version 1.1.1 and `Goo` use version 1.2.0
-* We could load the better version (1.2) and make `Zoo` and `Goo` both use that version
+* We could load the later version (1.2) and make `Zoo` and `Goo` both use that version
-* We could check the server, find that there is an even better version available (1.3.0) and use that one
+* We could check the server, find that there is an even later version available (1.3.0) and use that one

   (More generally, always check for the latest version and use that one)